Porter’s 5 Forces Analysis of Walmart – A Practical Example

 Stage 4: Draw conclusions and recommendations

-Suppose that you are a Strategy Manager at Walmart.
-The dynamics of today’s business environment are constantly changing, especially in the retail industry.
+Suppose you’re a strategy manager at Walmart.
+Today’s business environment dynamics are constantly changing, especially in the retail industry.
 Competing against big players like Amazon, Costco Wholesale, and Target requires regular industry analysis.
-To assess Walmart’s competitive position, you decide to conduct Porter’s 5 Forces analysis.
+To assess Walmart’s competitive position, you decide to conduct Porter’s Five Forces analysis.

-In reality, many business professionals analyze a whole industry rather than an individual organization.
-Mostly, threats and opportunities within an industry will coincide with those of a specific company.
-But not always!
-At the end of the day, it all comes down to the type of information you need.
+Many business professionals analyze a whole industry rather than an individual organization.
+Threats and opportunities within an industry will typically coincide with those of a particular company.
+But not always—at the end of the day, it all comes down to the specific business insights you need.

 Stage 2: Collect Data

 This stage is all about data collection.
 You look for valuable information about the retail industry, focusing on Walmart’s competitors, buyers, suppliers, newcomers, and substitutes.
-We use this data to evaluate each of the factors that make up the five forces.
-Feel free to look up Walmart’s Annual Reports as well.
+You can use this data to evaluate the factors that make up the five forces.
+You should also look up Walmart’s Annual Reports.

-Below, you can find a handy table that shows you the most prominent points to look for when collecting industry-specific information for each of the forces in Porter’s model:
+Below, you can find a handy table that outlines the most prominent factors to consider when collecting industry-specific information for each force.

 Stage 3: Analyze the Data

-This is the information you have gathered after carefully examining Walmart’s Annual Reports and other relevant business data:
+The following is the information you gather after carefully examining Walmart’s Annual Reports and other relevant business data in our Porter’s Five Forces analysis example.

 Threat of New Entrants (Very Low)

-Knowing all this, we can say that the risk of new joiners seems mitigated.
-As a result, the threat to new entrants is ranked very low.
+Knowing all this, the risk of new joiners seems mitigated.
+As a result, the threat of new entrants is ranked very low.

 Bargaining Power of Buyers (Medium-to-Low)